Environmental Programs & Initiatives

 The Lake Hopatcong Foundation has a wide mission that involves a variety of facets of the Lake Hopatcong experience.
 But none of that will really matter if the health of the lake deteriorates.
 Because of that, we have a strong focus on maintaining and improving the lake environment.

-Using money from a 319(h) grant awarded to the Lake Hopatcong Commission by the N.J.
-DEP (which was managed by the Lake Hopatcong Foundation), several floating wetland islands were installed in Ashley Cove in Jefferson Township.
+Several floating wetland islands have been installed in Ashley Cove in Jefferson Township.
 The plants on these islands pull phosphorus out of the water, thereby reducing the nutrients that aid aquatic plant growth in the lake.

 Lake Hopatcong Guide Map

-The Lake Hopatcong Foundation received a BOAT U.S. Foundation Grant in 2015 to create a Lake Hopatcong Guide Map, a guide to lakeside businesses with information about how to prevent aquatic hitchhikers.
-The map also indicates those marinas that have pump out stations available and important phone numbers.
-Copies of the map are free and have been distributed to local businesses and municipalities around the lake as well as the local Chambers of Commerce.
-Please stop by our office if you need additional copies.
+The Lake Hopatcong Foundation received a BOAT U.S. Foundation Grant in 2015 to create a Lake Hopatcong Guide Map.
+Copies of the map are free and have been distributed to local businesses and municipalities around the lake.
+Additional copies can be obtained at our office.

 The Lake Hopatcong Foundation has regularly held events that help remove debris and trash from the lake and it’s watershed.
 In 2016, the foundation began participating in Roxbury Township’s Adopt-A-Road program to clean a section of Mount Arlington Boulevard from the town border into Silver Springs.
 In 2013, we held a fall cleanup in conjunction with the 5-year 60-inch draw down.
 More than 400 volunteers accessed the lake from 39 different entry points and removed more than 23,000 pounds of trash from the lake bed.
 With assistance from the Departments of Public Works in Hopatcong, Jefferson, Mt.
 Arlington, and Roxbury as well as the Morris and Sussex Clean Communities programs, this massive cooperative effort on behalf of the lake was a huge success!